IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 see which pods are currently in our namespace and also match the same labels as our custom resource.

 The [List](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Reader.List) function
-will update the list which you pass into it, which in our case is the `podList` which we pass in.
+takes in a context, a list, and the list options.
+For us, we will pass in the `podList` and `listOpts` objects which will return the list of Pods in our namespace that have the same labels as our Memcached resource.

 ```go
 if err = r.List(ctx, podList, listOpts...); err != nil {